uk27/OnlineRecommender/Tutorial-2.md

 ```

+> Compare the number of correct results with the total number of values.
+The output will then be what percentage of outcomes in the testing data have been predicted accurrately by the model.

 ```Python

 # Calculating the accuracy of the model on the observed data
 accuracy_boston = labelsAndPredictions_test.filter(lambda (v, p): v == p).count()/float(test_boston.count())

 ```

+> Print the model accurracy.
+Because of Spark's output, it is recommended to print something else that will help locate the result.
+The code below contains two strings of periods.

 ```Python